 A concerning 55% of motorists don’t know how to change their car tyre and basic car maintenance is a great skill to have.
 Learning how to change a tyre is something every driver should take the time to do.
 Not only can changing a tyre yourself get you out of a pinch when you find yourself stranded with a flat tyre, but it could also save you a ton of money of emergency recovery costs, for those without breakdown cover.

-Learning how to change a wheel with the use of our short video is quick, simple and very straightforward.
-Click play and learn how to change a tyre now!
+So, if you've been thinking lately, "how do you change a tyre?" learning how with the use of our short video is quick, simple and very straightforward.
+Click play and learn now!

 Most cars tend to come with a spare tyre, so be sure to locate where yours is stored to save time should you actually need it.

 You’ll also need a car jack to safely and securely lift the car high enough to switch the tyres.

 Removing the nuts or bolts that hold your wheel in place requires a tyre wrench, which should be located near your spare tyre.

 Each wheel will have one nut that is different from the rest, which requires a locking wheel nut to remove.

 Before we begin. it’s important that you try to find a safe spot to change your tyre, busy areas with passing traffic can be a dangerous place to attempt a change.